-For example, for producing a hydrocarbon fluid having a low content of hydrocarbons having a carbon number of 25 or more, for example less than 25 weight %, it is preferred to apply a pressure which is at least the pressure which can be calculated from equation 1, wherein A equals 14206 and B equals 25.123, more preferably A equals 15972 and B equals 28.442, in particular A equals 17912 and B equals 31.804, more in particular A equals 19929 and B equals 35.349, most in particular A equals 21956 and B equals 38.849.
-In practice it may frequently be sufficient to operate such that the pressure is at most the pressure which can be calculated from equation 1, wherein A equals 24146 and B equals 43.349.
+For producing a hydrocarbon fluid having a low content of hydrocarbons having a carbon number of 25 or more, for example less than 25 weight%, it is preferred that the pressure is at least the pressure which can be calculated for a selected temperature, or the temperature is at most the temperature which can be calculated for a selected pressure from equation 1 wherein A equals about 14000 and B equals about 25, optionally A equals 14206 and B equals 25.123, more preferably A equals 15972 and B equals 28.442, in particular A equals 17912 and B equals 31.804, more in particular A equals 19929 and B equals 35.349, most in particular A equals 21956 and B equals 38.849.
+In practice it may frequently be sufficient that the pressure is at most the pressure which can be calculated for a selected temperature, or the temperature is at least the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 24146 and B equals 43.349.

-As an another example, for producing a hydrocarbon fluid having a high API gravity, for example at least 30°, it is preferred to apply a pressure which is at least the pressure which can be calculated from equation 1, wherein A equals 30864 and B equals 50.676, more preferably A equals 21719 and B equals 37.821, in particular A equals 16895 and B equals 31.170.
-In practice it may frequently be sufficient to operate such that the pressure is at most the pressure which can be calculated from equation 1, wherein A equals 16947 and B equals 33.603.
+For producing a hydrocarbon fluid of which the condensable hydrocarbons have a high API gravity, for example at least 30°, it is preferred that the pressure is at least the pressure which can be calculated for a selected temperature, or the temperature is at most the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 30864 and B equals 50.676, more preferably A equals 21719 and B equals 37.821, in particular A equals 16895 and B equals 31.170.
+In practice it may frequently be sufficient that the pressure is at most the pressure which can be calculated for a selected temperature, or the temperature is at least the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 16947 and B equals 33.603.
+As used herein, "condensable hydrocarbons" are hydrocarbons which have a boiling point of at least 25 °C at 1 bar.

-As an another example, for producing a hydrocarbon fluid having a low ethylene/ethane ratio, for example at most 0.1, it is preferred to apply a pressure which is at least the pressure which can be calculated from equation 1, wherein A equals 57379 and B equals 83.145, more preferably A equals 16056 and B equals 27.652, in particular A equals 11736 and B equals 21.986.
-In practice it may frequently be sufficient to operate such that the pressure is at most the pressure which can be calculated from equation 1, wherein A equals 5492.8 and B equals 14.234.
+For producing a hydrocarbon fluid having a low ethylene/ethane ratio, for example at most 0.1, it is preferred that the pressure is at leas+ the pressure which can be calculated for a selected temperature, or the temperature is at most the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 57379 and B equals 83.145, more preferably A equals 16056 and B equals 27.652, in particular A equals 11736 and B equals 21.986.
+In practice it may frequently be sufficient that the pressure is at most the pressure which can be calculated for a selected temperature, or the temperature is at least the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 5492.8 and B equals 14.234.